-Our main contributions are summarized as follows: \begin{itemize} \item We show that the causal graph underlying an \textit{arbitrary invertible causal model} with Gaussian noise terms is identifiable from only \textit{two} auxiliary environments, when they sufficiently vary.
-Moreover, we outline potential avenues to relax the Gaussianity assumption. \item A methodological contribution consisting of proof techniques that are novel for causal discovery and leverage the (well-known) duality between structural causal models and independent component analysis; to the best of our knowledge, these are the first causality-only identifiability results for nonlinear SCMs that stem from this connection. \item We empirically validate our theory.
-Our synthetic experiments on bivariate models reflect that when the assumptions of our theory are met we can infer the causal direction, even for cases that were previously known to be non-identifiable. \end{itemize}
+Moreover: \begin{itemize} \item We introduce proof techniques that are novel for causal discovery and leverage the (well-known) duality between structural causal models and independent component analysis; to the best of our knowledge, these are the first causality-only identifiability results for nonlinear SCMs that stem from this connection. \item We empirically validate our theory through synthetic experiments \footnote{\href{https://github.com/francescomontagna/gaussian-multienv-cd.git}{\texttt{https://github.com/francescomontagna/gaussian-multienv-cd.git}}}. \end{itemize}